xaviervalarino/portfolio/src/case-studies/fringe-studio.md

 ---

 <section class="grid indenter:3/5 flip-top:kid border-top:3px border-accent:cyan">

 ## Background
 Fringe studio offers a kit of modular furniture for interior designers to design custom furniture builds.
-The studio needed to define a process for handling complex custom orders.
+The studio needed to define a process for handling custom orders.

 ---